acledsInc/TIM_DMA_ILI9341_SPI_DMA/README.md

 If your 2.8 inch ILI9341 back-light brightness less than 1.4 inch small LCD when use 3.3V VDD.
 You can be exchange R5 at connected BL drive transistor collector (Q1).
-Resistor R5 exchange 8R2 to 1R0 or 2R2 then LCD brightness increase more high brightness.
+Resistor R5 exchange 8R2 to 1R0, then LCD brightness increase more high brightness.

 ![ILI9324-240x320-v1 2-bottom](https://github.com/user-attachments/assets/ebcde002-1628-449e-a546-9111e52792f3)